bfarkas/homeserver/README.md

-# homeserver
+# Homeserver Docker Setup

-Homeserver Docker Setup
+The configuration for various services on my homeserver.